ThoughtWorks-SEA/developer-training/docs/backend/postgresql/sequelize-associations.md

   MovieId: {
     type: DataTypes.INTEGER,
     references: {
-      model: Movie, // 'Movies' would also work
+      model: Movie, // 'Movies' (table name) is recommended instead of the Model.
       key: 'id'
     }
   },
   ActorId: {
     type: DataTypes.INTEGER,
     references: {
-      model: Actor, // 'Actors' would also work
+      model: 'Actors', // Table name is recommended instead.
+If this column references another table, provide it here as a Model, or a string.
       key: 'id'
     }
   }